-Baiba Skride is a sought-after chamber musician internationally and commits to the long-established duo with her sister Lau ma.
-She is one of the founding members of the Skride Quartet, with which she has performed at venues such as Concertgebouw Amsterdam, Musikverein Vienna, Wigmore Hall London and Louvre Paris and has toured in North America and Australia in previous seasons.
-In 2021/22 Skride also performs in trio with her sister Lau ma Skride and Harriet Krijgh as well as in different chamber music projects with Alban Gerhardt and Brett Dean and others.
+Baiba Skride is an internationally sought-after chamber musician and performs regularly in a duo with her sister Lauma Skride.
+She is one of the founding members of the Skride Quartet, who have performed at venues such as Concertgebouw Amsterdam, Musikverein Wien, Wigmore Hall London and Louvre Paris, plus tours in North America and Australia.

-Baiba Skride is anticipating the release of her latest solo recording in January 2022, which adds to her prolific discography including her recently released Mozart recording with the Swedish Chamber Orchestra and her Bartok recording with the WDR Sinfonieorchester, both with Eivind Aadland, as well as her American disc featuring Bernstein, Korngold and Rozsa with the Gothenburg Symphony and Tampere Philharmonic Orchestras under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.
+Baiba Skride’s latest album “Violin Unlimited” was released in May 2022.
+Her prolific discography includes all Mozart concertos with the Swedish Chamber Orchestra and Bartók with the WDR Sinfonieorchester, both with Eivind Aadland, as well as an American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony Orchestra and Tampere Philharmonic Orchestra under the baton of Santtu-Matias Rouvali, and the debut recording of the Skride Quartet, all under the Orfeo label.

-Skride was born into a musical Latvian family in Riga where she began her studies, transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
-In 2001 she won the 1st prize of the Queen Elisabeth Competition.
-Baiba Skride plays the Yfrah Neaman Stradivarius kindly loaned to her by the Neaman family through the Beare’s International Violin Society.
+Skride was born into a musical Latvian family in Riga and continued her studies from 1995 with Petru Munteanu at the Rostock University of Music and Theatre.
+In 2001 she won the first prize of the Queen Elisabeth Competition.
+She plays the Yfrah Neaman Stradivarius kindly on loan by the Neaman family through the Beare’s International Violin Society.